-In short, the season typically kicks off around November.
-While we can’t say when the Dungeness Crab season in San Francisco begins exactly, it is a delight that it happens.
-It begins during the holidays and lasts through the cold winter months.
+In short, the season typically kicks off around November to early December.
 Fisherman’s Wharf is usually ablaze with fresh Dungeness crabs, available for Thanksgiving, followed by Christmas, which has become an important emotional attachment to many San Francisco residents.
-They have come to know and love the Dungeness crab season and associate it with the holidays.

 Following the holiday crab, the wharf also has fresh Dungeness during the cold winter months when residents and visitors can enjoy a fun seasonal meal that cheers them up.
 The timing is perfect because the winter months are typically slower around the wharf and Dungeness crab season in San Francisco attracts more visitors when they need it most.